Carbon-izer Presents Northwest Freeway (Outer Belt)

 27150 U.S. 290

 This strip mall is a bit older but not nearly as well-populated.
 It is anchored by Fairfield OB/GYN (seems it had its sign up for several months before opening around April 2016) and Nikko Dermatology (on the opposite end, also opened 2016).
 There is also "Medi Pro International Pharmacy", which opened 2017 (likely).
+Directly behind it is a medical office building (27160).

 Goodwill Select Store / 27140 U.S. 290